owodunni-lfischerstrom/Samanfattning/Chapter4-bcsearch.md

 * Stochastic hill climbing
   * Chooses a random move from neigbhouring upphill moves, probability can vary with steepness
+  * Genetic algorithms are examples of stochastic hill-climbing

 * Simulated annealing
   * Combination of hill climbing and random walk
   * Randomnes decrease with time